SCHibbard/enphase-dashboard/README.md

 If you create canvas panels, the dashboard generated will include a time-series panel of all inverters' production in addition to the two canvas panels (as image above).
 If you do NOT create canvas panels, 'current-state-canvas-panel.json' is included in the repo.
 It can be installed as a dashboard in Grafana to display a time-series panel of microinverter production.

-## Grafana 10 ##
+## Grafana Versions ##
 Powerwall-dashboard currently uses Grafana version 9.
-With version 10, Grafana introduced a new 'Canvas' panel, which can be used to display a graphic of your solar array.
-The shell script will offer to upgrade to version 10 if you are not running.
+With version 10, Grafana introduced a new 'Canvas' panel, which is used to display the graphics of your solar array.
+If Powerwall is not running Grafana 10 or later, these graphic depictions will not work.
+The shell script will offer to upgrade to version 10 if you are not running it currently.
 Caveats:
 - Grafana 10 may cause problems with other panels you have setup.
-I have only experienced one annoyance.
+I have only experienced one annoyance with respect to Powerwall Dashboard.
 The panel 'Current State' that is included with Powerwall-Dashboard default dashboards uses the Boom Table visualization type, which is depreciated in version 10.
 As of 10.4.1 the panel still works but has an annoying deprecation warning.
-An updated 'Current State' panel is included in the repo 'current-state-canvas-panel.json'.
+An updated 'Current State' panel is included in the repo (file 'current-state-canvas-panel.json').
 If you load this into Grafana as a dashboard (Grafana > Dashboards > New > Import) it will create a single panel dashboard and add the panel to the 'Library Panels'.
 You can then delete the Boom Table version in your dashboard(s) and add this one from the library.
 - Grafana 10 changes the titles of panels from being centered to Left-justified.
 This has proven annoying to some.
 - Canvas panels do not scale well.
 If a panel is resized due to screen size, the canvas will be cut off instead of sized to fit.
-Hoping that improves in later revs of Grafana!
+Grafana version 11 sort of fixes this, by adding 'Infinite panning' to the canvas Pan and zoom option.
+While the initial display of the canvas will not auto-fit to a dashboard panel's size, the graphic can be zoomed out to display the whole panel.

-During the shell-script setup, if you are not running version 10, you be asked if you want to update.
-If you are running it already or update it, you will have the opportunity later to create Canvas panels for your solar array.
+During the shell-script setup, if you are not running version 10, you be asked if you want to update to it.
+If you are running it already or update it during setup, you will have the opportunity later to create Canvas panels for your solar array.
+Grafana 11 (with the new pan & zoopm features) is not offered as an update in the current release of enphase-dashboard, but will be in a future release.
+You can of course manually edit tp update to grafana 11 on your own.

 ## Creating Canvas Panels with enphase-canvas.py ##
 enphase-canvas.py is a terminal-based program that will generate a Grafana dashboard of your array containing 3 panels as shown above: